-Find answers and boost your skills with online video tutorials. ...
-We provide training to more than 4 million people, and our members tell us that lynda.com helps ...
+Online video tutorials to help you learn software, creative, and business skills. ...
+We provide training to more than 4 million people, and our members tell us that ...

 As the pace of the business world changes, it is important for companies to keep up with relevant advances.
 By providing training for employees, value is added to the business.
 The expense involved in traditional classroom-style training can be prohibitive; logistics are often a problem as well.
 Employers might consider online training as a way to effectively and conveniently provide training opportunities that might otherwise not be feasible.
 Online IT training is easily accomplished using various streaming services and Web conferencing facilities.
 The following guide will help employers and managers determine if online training is the right solution for their needs.